nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Find person

+**MSS**

+1. User requests to find persons with keywords
+2. AddressBook shows a list of persons matching keywords supplied<br>
+Use case ends.

+**Extensions**

+2a.
+No persons found with keywords

+> 2a1.
+Display empty list
+> Use case ends

+2b.
+User performs delete command

+> 2a1.
+Perform delete command
+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.